-Since the release of Windows Azure Web Sites a few months ago, one of the main questions I’m asked pertains to users’ ability to direct traffic to their Windows Azure Web Site using a custom domain name.
+Since the release of Azure Web Sites a few months ago, one of the main questions I’m asked pertains to users’ ability to direct traffic to their Azure Web Site using a custom domain name.
 I’ve found a way to achieve this (sort of).
-In this blog post you’ll learn how you can use your DNS provider’s administration panel to send traffic to your shared-instance Windows Azure Web Site.
+In this blog post you’ll learn how you can use your DNS provider’s administration panel to send traffic to your shared-instance Azure Web Site.

 Now, I admit this isn’t a perfect solution.
 I also apologize to the network guys out there, because this is kindergarten-level trickery.
 My SEO friends will cringe, too.
 The problem I’m aiming to solve in this post, though, is in response to a question I had from a few people on Twitter and during demonstrations of the new portal’s web site features.

 This is great, but I can’t use my domain names with it.
 If I can’t do that and I can’t do that while I’m working on a site for a client, do I have to upgrade to a reserved instance right away or is there something I can do while in shared mode to get traffic using a custom domain name?

 Ideally, you could set up some sort of redirection (301 or otherwise) to get traffic to your site using your domain management tool of choice, get some traffic, and then make (or obtain) a small investment in upgrading to a reserved instance once things are up and running.
 Given the free opportunity Microsoft is offering, you’ve got 10 chances to build one site for free for a year.
 The chances at least 1/10th’s of your web site ideas are going to make you enough to pay for a small reserved instance is pretty good, right?
 If not, or if you’re cool with redirection and just have some silly sites or fun little ideas you want to show off, you can use this domain trick as long as you can stand knowing it’s all really just a clever domain redirection illusion .